SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 -   taikoTestnetSepolia
 -   telos

-If you get the error then in the meantime you can set the value of `evmVersion` to `paris`, but note that this would mean that once you start deploying your contracts to live blockchains for production, **you cannot change this**, otherwise subsequent keyless deployments of the same contract will not get the same address.
+If you get the "invalid opcode" error then you can set the value of `evmVersion` to `paris`, but note that this would mean that once you start deploying your contracts to live blockchains for production, **you cannot change this**, otherwise subsequent keyless deployments of the same contract will not get the same address as before.
 So if you really do want to use the latest EVM version, you'll have to wait for the blockchain to start supporting `PUSH0`.

 ### Replay protection